 A brief history of ABQ the Plan

 In 2010, Mayor Richard J. Berry wanted to find out how other cities had invested in themselves.
 He visited several cities such as, Indianapolis, Denver and Chicago to learn their best practices.
 In November of 2010, he introduced the concept of the Plan in his State of the City Address.
-In that speech, he had stacks of city plans brought in, demonstrating that though the City had a lot of plans, it didn’t have an overall plan for the future of Albuquerque.
+In that speech, stacks of city plans were brought in to demonstrate that though the City had a lot of plans; there wasn’t an overall plan for the future of Albuquerque.

-In 2011 ABQ the Plan began to take shape.
+In 2011, ABQ the Plan began to take shape.
 Numerous committees were assembled to create a vision for the Plan and compile a list of project ides for public consideration.
 In total, the Mayor attended over 100 events, reaching over 40,000 citizens, including community groups, business organizations, government functions, town halls and summer festivals.
-ABQ the Plan information has also been on the City’s website, Facebook and Twitter.
+ABQ the Plan information was also shared on the City’s website, Facebook and Twitter.

 ABQ the Plan is an ever-evolving plan to continue progress for the future of Albuquerque.
 Funding opportunities will continue to be sought in order to make these dreams a reality.